 Is it possible to be disappointed with a 60?
 Si Woo Kim might be after firing an 11-under 60 Friday at the CJ Cup Byron Nelson.

-Kim, who lives in Dallas, made six birdies in his front nine and six more in his back nine in what was an already low-scoring second round at TPC Craig Ranch.
+Kim, who lives in Dallas, made six birdies on his front nine and six more on his back nine in what was a low-scoring second round at TPC Craig Ranch.
+It was good enough for a five-shot lead at 18 under.
+Defending champion Scottie Scheffler (63), Wyndham Clark (63), Sungjae Im (61), Kensei Hirata (65) and Jackson Suber (61) are tied at 13 under.

-He had a chance at tying Jim Furyk’s record 18-hole score on Tour entering the par-4 18th.
+Kim had a chance at tying Jim Furyk’s 18-hole Tour aggregate scoring record entering the par-4 finisher.
 Furyk posted a 58 at the Travelers Championship outside of Hartford 10 years ago.

 Instead, Kim bogeyed the final hole which means there remains just 14 different players (Furyk has a 58 and a 59) in PGA Tour history to record a sub-60 round.